mikeymischief/mikeymischief.github.io/_posts/2017-9-22-Intro-To-TI4.md

 **Style:** For the player who isn't entirely sure what his style is, or who likes to be a jack-of-all-trades; well-rounded, flexible, and adaptable.

+>Homeworlds: Jord (4/2)
+>
+>Starting Units: 2 carriers; 1 destroyer; 3 fighters; 5 infantry; 1 space dock
+>
+>Starting Tech: Neural Motivator; Anitmass Deflector
+>
+>Commodities: 4
+>
+>Promissory Note: Military Support - At the start of the Sol player's turn: Remove 1 token from the Sol player's strategy pool, if able, and return it to his reinforcements.
+Then, you may place 2 infantry from your reinforcements on any planet your control.
+Then, return this card to the Sol player.
+>
+>Abilities
+>
+>Orbital Drop: ACTION: Spend 1 token from your strategy pool to place 2 infantry from your reinfrocements on 1 planet you control.
+>
+>Versatile: when you gain command token during the status phase, gain 1 additional command token.
+>
+>Special units
+>
+>Genesis (flagship): co 8/cm 5(x2)/M 1/ca 12; sustain damage; at the end of the status phase, place 1 infantry from your reinforcements in the systems space area.
+>
+>Advanced carrier I (carrier): co 3/cm 9/m 1/ca 6
+>
+>spec ops I (infantry): co 1(for 2)/cm 7
+>
+>Race tech
+>
+>Advanced carrier II (upgrade; req.
+BB): co 3/cm 9/m 2/ca 8; sustain damage
+>
+>spec ops II (upgrade; req.
+GG): co 1(for 2)/cm 6; After this unit is destroyed, roll 1 die.
+If the result is 5 or greater, place the unit on this card.
+At the start of your next turn, place each unit that is on your card on a planet you control in your home system.

 ![The L1z1x Mindnet]({{ site.baseurl }}/images/races/L1z1x.jpg "The L1z1x Mindnet")